 The digital pulse is a baseline indicator of what is going on in the hoof.
 Finding your horse’s digital pulse is another thing – and strangely, it’s sometimes best if you can’t find it.

-- The digital pulse is often really hard to find – and this is a good thing!
+- The digital pulse is often hard to find – this is a good thing!
 When the soft tissue structures in the hoof are inflamed, perhaps due to an abscess or laminitis, the digital pulse becomes stronger and may approach bounding.
 A bounding digital pulse is easy to detect, very strong, and a big red flag.
 Call the veterinarian.

-- There are four locations where you can find the digital pulse, and I’ll go over the easiest one which is between the coronary band and the fetlock.
+- There are four locations where you can find the digital pulse, and I’ll go over the easiest one, which is between the coronary band and the fetlock.
 The other locations are around and above the fetlock, and are harder to find if there is leg inflammation or windpuffs.

 - The videos below demonstrate how to find the digital pulse around the fetlock joint, which is the most common way to check your horse’s digital pulse.

 There are lots of reasons why a horse may develop a strong digital pulse, not the least of which is lamitis.
 Read about founder in the horse hoof here.